Home » Vegetables & Sides » Asiago Potato Stacks

 Instructions

-• Preheat oven to 375 degrees.
+• Preheat the oven to 375 degrees.
+Lightly spray a 12-cup muffin tin with cooking spray.

-• Peel and thinly slice potatoes.
+• Peel and thinly slice the potatoes.
 Melt butter with the olive oil then stir in rosemary, salt, pepper, and grated asiago cheese.
 Pour over potato slices and toss gently with your hands until all are evenly coated.

 • Lightly coat a 12 cup muffin pan with non-stick cooking spray.
 Divide and layer potato slices evenly among each muffin cup, completely filling to the tops.
 Discard any leftover liquid (butter/olive oil mixture).
 Sprinkle additional cheese and rosemary over each stack and add a pinch of sea salt.
 Bake for 40-50 minutes or until golden brown and crispy on the edges.